-Playa Peña, a wonderful surprise just a few minute’s walk from Old San Juan.
+Playa Peña, is a wonderful surprise just a few minutes walk from Old San Juan.
 For many years there was no beach in Old San Juan.
 City workers and volunteers cleaned up this beach and gave locals and visitors easy access to it.
 It’s perfect for those needing a little escape from the hustle of the city just a few steps away.
 Peña translates to rock, and the name is descriptive of the beach due to all the rocks along the shore which gives it so much character.

 Please Note: You´ll want to immediately claim your spot and jump in the clear waters, but please enjoy this beach with care.
-Depending on the conditions, strong currents could take you right out into the open water, the riptide and undertow can be very dangerous.
+Depending on the conditions, strong currents could take you right out into the open water, and the riptide and undertow can be very dangerous.
 There are no lifeguards at this beach.
-Use the beach at your own risk, not recommended for children.
-The water is best for swimming during the summer months, the water is crystal clear, warm and the views of the fort from the water make this beach a unique place.
+Use the beach at your own risk, it is not recommended for children.
+The water is best for swimming during the summer months, the water is crystal clear, and warm and the views of the fort from the water make this beach a unique place.

 We’ll start our online photo tour by walking to the west end of the beach, where you´ll find a beautiful scenic corner perfect for relaxation and watching the waves.
 At high tide it may not be possible to use the beach on the west end, the water comes all the way out to the wall.

 When you walk all the way to the end, you’ll find this breathtaking spot.
 The waters run like a stream, and the bottom is rocky with smooth pebbles in white, red, black, and brown.
 There are schools of tiny fish – perfect for kids.
 There’s an opening to the ocean protected by a wall of rocks that allows fresh flowing water to come in.
 Keep yourself and your children away from that spot for your protection.